giridhar7632/firebase-database/README.md

 ![Data in database](https://cloud-bt7imez8z.vercel.app/0screenshot_2020-11-11_185920.png)

-In firebase, we can manage the data, all the **CRUD** operations.
-* Create - insertion of data
-* Read - read the data, like displaying on the screen, etc.
-* Update - update the data
-* Delete - delete the specific node of data

-Learn more about CRUD operations [here](https://www.codecademy.com/articles/what-is-crud)

-You can test the realtime feature of firebase.
-You can see the submitted data in realtime.
-You don't even have to refresh.
+You can notice that the submitted data in updated to database in realtime.
+You don't even have to refresh the window.